rajat2g/Portfolio/content/home.md

   - My experience involves combining academic research excellence with hands-on industry experience to advance risk management, digital innovation, and sustainable practices in tunneling.
+  - Currently shaping the future of underground construction with HNTB Corp., USA
 ---